 Creating and maintaining an inclusive workplace allows employees from all backgrounds and walks of life to achieve their fullest potential.
 An inclusive culture is one that accepts, values and views as strength the difference we all bring to the table.
 FAS is committed to cultivating not only the diversity of our faculty, staff, and students but also in developing an inclusive culture that is vibrant, engaging and encouraging of innovation as well as intellectual debate.

-Visit the Community and Special Interest Groups page to learn more about opportunities to connect with other University employees around many shared interest, experiences, and backgrounds.
+- Visit the Harvard University Employee Resource Groups (ERGs) page to learn more about opportunities to connect with other University employees around many shared interest, experiences, and backgrounds.

 - Visit the Harvard University Pluralism Project to learn about religious diversity through research, outreach, and the active dissemination of resources.
 For more information please contact email@example.com.